 - Designing your Destiny: Goal Planning for Success

-This year, SOAR! has 4 themes which presenters can choose to focus their presentation on.
-Click on themes below to see examples of presentations for each theme!
+SOAR has 4 themes presenters can choose from to focus on during their education session.
+Click on themes below to see examples of education session proposals for each theme!

 - Student Leaders will focus on personal growth and engage in practical skill development